huggingface/transformers/README.md

 Here also, you first need to install one of, or both, TensorFlow 2.0 and PyTorch.
 Please refere to [TensorFlow installation page](https://www.tensorflow.org/install/pip#tensorflow-2.0-rc-is-available) and/or [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform.

-When TensorFlow 2.0 and/or PyTorch has been installed, you can install from source by cloning the repository and runing:
+When TensorFlow 2.0 and/or PyTorch has been installed, you can install from source by cloning the repository and running:

 ```bash
 pip install [--editable] .